asclepius/asclepius.github.com/about.md

 ### Paul Kulyk, MD, BEng, BSc (3-year)

-I am a first year resident in Orthopaedic Surgery the University of Saskatchewan.
+I am a first year resident in Orthopaedic Surgery at the University of Saskatchewan.
 Previously, I worked in the telecommunications industry as a computer engineer.

 My claim to fame in the EM community is the [edus2](http://www.edus2.com) project, an open source emergency department ultrasound simulator for adding bedside ultrasound to existing simulation suites for a minimal cost.